What are spider veins?

 Malfunctioning valves in feeder veins are the underlying cause.

-Spider veins are caused by unhealthy valves inside feeder veins, allowing blood to flow backwards instead of upwards toward the heart.
+Spider veins in the leg, hand, and face are caused by unhealthy valves inside feeder veins, allowing blood to flow backwards instead of upwards toward the heart.
 Some of this backed-up blood can lead to non-functional, “dead end” veins that appear underneath the surface of the skin as spider veins.

 Who Gets Spider Veins?

 Men and women of all ages develop spider veins.

 Many of us will eventually encounter vein health issues.
 It’s usually hereditary, so if your parents or grandparents have or had spider veins, you are more likely to develop them as well.
 If you become pregnant or have a job or lifestyle that requires standing for long periods of time, this may make them worse, or increase the probability of getting them.

 Spider Vein Treatment

 Quick, effective outpatient visits treat the root cause of spider veins.